Kaldor Public Art Projects: 1969 to 1979

 Wool Works, at the National Gallery of Victoria.

-A 1971 project curated by Harald Szeemann involved 23 artists including Aleks Danko, Dale Hickey, Mike Parr, William Pidgeon and Brett Whiteley.
+A 1971 project curated by Harald Szeemann involved 23 Australian artists including Aleks Danko, Dale Hickey, Mike Parr, William Pidgeon and Brett Whiteley.
 The project was exhibited in Sydney at the Bonython Gallery, and in Melbourne at the National Gallery of Victoria.

 Exhibitions in Sydney and Melbourne in 1973 of Gilbert & George included the live performance work The Singing Sculpture, and charcoal on paper works The Shrubberies Number 1 and The Shrubberies Number 2, in Sydney at the Art Gallery of New South Wales; and in Melbourne at the National Gallery of Victoria.
 Also in 1973 were exhibitions by Miralda: Coloured Feast at the John Kaldor Fabricmaker showrooms, Sydney; and Coloured Bread at the Art Gallery of New South Wales.

 During 1976, artists Charlotte Moorman and Nam June Paik were featured as part of the Adelaide Festival at the Art Gallery of South Australia in Elder Park, Adelaide; and at the Art Gallery of New South Wales and the Sydney Opera House forecourt.

 1977 saw Sol LeWitt's work exhibited in Sydney, All two part combinations of arcs from four corners, arcs from four corners, arcs from four sides, straight, not-straight & broken lines in four directions at the Art Gallery of New South Wales; in Melbourne the work Lines to points on a grid.
 On yellow: Lines from the center of the wall.
 On red: Lines from four sides.
 On blue: Lines from four corners.
 On black: Lines from four sides, four corners and the centre of the wall during March and April at the National Gallery of Victoria; in Broken Hill and of the sculptural works of Richard Long devised in Broken Hill entitled A straight hundred mile walk in Australia and A line in Australia during December; in Melbourne, entitled Bushwood Circle at the National Gallery of Victoria; and in Sydney, entitled Stone Line, at the Art Gallery of New South Wales.